Elliot, my Border Cheviot ram has pretty good feet. His hooves haven’t been looked at in over a year and really don’t need too much trimming.

 This Ewe Refused To Accept One Of Her Lambs

-There are a few different tricks that I use to convince a ewes to accept her lambs.
-Each situation is different and requires an evaluation of the circumstances.
+There are a few different tricks that I use to convince a ewe to accept her lamb(s).
+Each situation is different and requires an careful evaluation of the circumstances.
 But easiest trick I know of is called:

 BRING IN THE DOG